aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/attachments/add-attachment-to-pdf-document/_index.md

 ---
-title: Adding Attachment to a PDF document
+title: Adding Attachment to PDF document
-linktitle: Adding Attachment to a PDF document
+linktitle: Adding Attachment to PDF document
 type: docs
 weight: 10
-url: /net/add-attachment-to-pdf-document/
+url: /cpp/add-attachment-to-pdf-document/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for .
-NET library
+description: This page describes how to add an attachment to a PDF file with Aspose.PDF for C++ library
-aliases:
-    - /net/adding-to-a-pdf-document/
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"